elotroalex/s23-intro-dh/general.md

 ### Course Materials

 All readings in this course will be provided *free to you*.
-With a few exceptions, you fill find the appropriate links for all course materials in [the course schedule](/schedule.html).
+With a few exceptions, you will find the appropriate links for all course materials in [the course schedule](/schedule.html).

 ### Assessment and Grading

-- 25% Class & Online Participation
+- 10% Paper Annotation Exercise
-- 25% Midterm Exam (Before Spring Break)
+- 30% Class Participation
-- 25% Paired Project
+- 30% Midterm Exam
-- 25% Final Conference Presentation
+- 30% Final Paper

 To learn more, please visit the [assignments page]({{"/assignments.html" | relative_url}}).